public class NoopPaxosApp extends java.lang.Object implements Replicable

 actual state.
 The application is responsible for interpreting the

-state returned by Replicable.checkpoint(String)
+state returned by Replicable.checkpoint(String) and that supplied

-in a consistent manner.
+in Replicable.restore(String, String) in a consistent manner.

-public boolean restore(java.lang.String name, java.lang.String state)
+public boolean restore(java.lang.String name,

-may simply be an app-specific handle, e.g., a
+Note that state may simply be an app-specific handle, e.g., a

 file name, representing the state as opposed to the actual state.
 The